Define application metadata in source code using the ServiceNow Fluent domain-specific programming language.

 Usage

 In files with the .now.ts extension, use objects in the ServiceNow Fluent APIs to define metadata in the application.
 You must also include the required imports for the APIs from @servicenow/sdk/core.
+For objects with server-side scripts, such as the BusinessRule object, you can import and use code from JavaScript modules.

 import '@servicenow/sdk/global'